tolitius/calip/README.md

 ## Taming runtime errors

-Most of the time in case of a runtime error/exception JVM reports an array of stack trace elements, each representing one stack frame.
+Most of the time, in case of a runtime error/exception, JVM reports an array of stack trace elements, each representing one stack frame.
 This array is also known as a stacktrace.

-While it is immensely useful for tracking down the root cause of an error it falls short to provide a _state_ snapshot at the time an error occurred: i.e. "what were the arguments passed into a function which could have caused this error in the first place?"
+While it is immensely useful for tracking down an error scope (i.e. _where_ it happened), it falls short to provide a _state_ snapshot at the time an error occurred: i.e. "what were the arguments passed to a function _at the time_ the error occurred?"

-`calip` helps tracking down these runtime arguments by setting an "`on-error?`" flag on a measurement:
+`calip` helps tracking down these runtime arguments by setting an "`on-error?`" flag on a measurement.

+### Measuring on error

+As an example let's take a function that creates a socket (i.e. connects) to external systems:

 ```clojure
 => (defn connect [{:keys [host port]}]